 There are several Taxi providers in Fort William but we may be able to collect you for an additional fee.
 Please contact us for details.

 Every visitor arrives by boat, as Carna is only accessible across Loch Sunart.
-We meet you at the Laga Bay, where we transfer you, your luggage, your provisions and your pets, ready for your stay on the island.
+We meet you at Laga Bay, post code PH364JW, where we transfer you, your luggage, your provisions and your pets, ready for your stay on the island.
 However, if you have you own boat you are welcome to arrive by this means, just let us know.
 We have a large private pontoon on the island and a mooring buoy for the use of our guests.

 Still not sure?